Morriar/csg_debug_2017/bugs/SuperSecretSafeSystemSolution/PUBLIC/README.md

 ## Usage

 SuperSecretSafeSystemSolution takes two arguments.
 The first one is the input file to encode using the super secret encoding systems of SuperSecretSafeSystemSolution.
-The second one is the PIN encoded algorithm serie to enode the inputfile with.
+The second one is the PIN encoded algorithm series to encode the inputfile with.

 Possible pins are: